MicheleTobias/Geospatial-Data-Visualization/README.md

 ![alt text](https://github.com/MicheleTobias/Geospatial-Data-Visualization/blob/master/images/Combining_Data_Types.PNG "Map showing watersheds boundaries filled with a different color for each polygon, graduated circles representing acrage, and text labels")

 Text labels can also help viewers interpret what they see.
 Graduated circles help get a general idea of the watershed size compared to other nearby watersheds, but a text label with the size in acres can also be informative and helpful.

-## Raster
-Rasters are much better at representing continuous data (ratio/interval data), such as temperature, but can be used to represent discrete data (nominal and ordinal) as well.
-It is common, for example, to find land cover data with nominal cover categories in raster format.

-### Nominal

-### Ordinal

-### Interval/Ratio